joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 - Alternative: [Do it](https://apple.stackexchange.com/a/313244/159962) in Karabiner Elements

-  - Under Karabiner Elements > Simple Modifications > For all devices, set:

-    - fn -> left_control
-    - left_control -> fn

-    - grave_accent_and_tilde -> backslash (I find this useful for UK keyboard layout, where that button is unused)

 - If you did not do the above, then you may like to do this: To get PageUp/PageDown when pressing Fn-Up/Down, install the ["FN + Arrow Keys" rule](https://ke-complex-modifications.pqrs.org/#fn_arrows) for Karabiner Elements.

 - To get arrow keys when pressing Opt-H/J/K/L, install the ["Map Left Option plus h/j/k/l to Arrows" rule]() for Karabiner Elements.